 Under certain circumstances, by law, you have the right to:

 - Request access to your personal information (commonly known as a “data subject access request”).
 This enable you to receive a copy of personal information we hold about you and to check that we are lawfully processing it.

 - Request correction of the personal information that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.

 - Request the restriction of processing of your personal information.
-This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy of the reason for processing it.
+This enables you to ask us to suspend the processing of personal information about you, for example, if you want us to establish the accuracy of the reason for processing it.

 - Request the transfer of your personal information to another party.